Senhor-Filipe/Olirum-Boys/README.md

 ---
 ## File structure
 &nbsp;
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For the sake of a good organization, the code is divided into some folders for better readability and ease of use.
-In this section will be located the description for each folder inside the `DatabaseAPI/src/main/kotlin/com/example` directory.
+&nbsp;Remember to keep a good organization of the files.
+The code is divided into some folders for better readability and ease of use.
+In this section will be located the description for each folder of this repository.

+### DatabaseAPI/src/main/kotlin/com/example` directory

 * dao folder
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Dao, or Data Access Object, contains the classes used to communicate with database.